miyakoj/javascript-natural-multisort/README.md

 Description
 ---------------
-Based on javascript-natural-sort by Jim Palmer, JavaScript Natural Multisort adds support for "naturally" sorting arrays of objects by a property and also for sorting an array in descending order.
+Based on [javascript-natural-sort](https://github.com/overset/javascript-natural-sort) by Jim Palmer, JavaScript Natural Multisort adds support for "naturally" sorting arrays of objects by a property and also for sorting an array in descending order.

+**Note:** There is also an AngularJS orderBy comparator available: [https://github.com/miyakoj/angularjs-natural-sort](https://github.com/miyakoj/angularjs-natural-sort)

 Usage
 ---------------